acfromspace/spacestone/README.md

     # Gatsby command to create a live server on your end
     gatsby develop
     ```

+    **Note:** Performing `gatsby develop` will create `.cache` and `public` folders which help run the website on your local server.
+These will not be pushed to the repo online, but locally on your own machine.

 3.  **Open the source code and start editing!**